awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 ## Minimum and maximum capacity<a name="endpoint-auto-scaling-target-capacity"></a>

 You may specify the maximum number of endpoint instances for the model\.
 The maximum value must be equal to or greater than the value specified for the minimum number of endpoint instances\.
-Amazon SageMaker automatic scaling does not enforce a limit for this value\.
+SageMaker automatic scaling does not enforce a limit for this value\.

 You must also specify the minimum number of instances for the model\.
 This value must be at least 1, and equal to or less than the value specified for the maximum number of endpoint instances\.

 To determine the minimum and maximum number of instances that you need for typical traffic, test your autoscaling configuration with the expected rate of traffic to your model\.

 **Important**
-Scaling\-in does not occur when there is no traffic: if a variant’s traffic becomes zero, Amazon SageMaker automatic scaling doesn't scale in\.
-This is because Amazon SageMaker doesn't emit metrics with a value of zero\.
+Scaling\-in does not occur when there is no traffic: if a variant’s traffic becomes zero, SageMaker automatic scaling doesn't scale in\.
+This is because SageMaker doesn't emit metrics with a value of zero\.

 ## Cooldown period<a name="endpoint-auto-scaling-target-cooldown"></a>